 It is that time of year again!
-The Grunion are here!
-If you do recall, last year we in California could not see the grunion last March and April, as we were not allowed anywhere near the water.
+The grunion is here!
+If you recall, in 2020, Californians could not witness the grunion of March and April, as we were not allowed anywhere near the water.
 Well, this year is different, and I, for one, am heading down this month to check them out in person.
-Down below, I present to you the 2021 grunion run schedule for Southern California.
+Below, I present the 2021 grunion and the updated 2022 grunion run schedule for Southern California.

 Table of Contents

-The female grunion catches a wave onto the beach and digs a hole while waiting for the males to touch her.
-Once touched, she will release her eggs, and the males will then release their milt (sperm) on her body, which then flows down onto the eggs.
+The female grunion catches a wave, digs a hole, and waits for males to touch her.
+Once touched, she will release her eggs, and the males cast their milt (sperm) on her body, which then flows down onto the eggs.

-The whole process happens rather quickly, and up to eight males may fertilize each female.
-An interesting fact is that the female grunion may be out of the water for over five minutes!
-Once the male is done, he will catch a wave back out into the ocean.
+The process happens quickly, and up to eight males may fertilize each female.
+Interestingly, the female grunion may be out of the water for over five minutes!
+Once the male is done, he will catch a wave back into the ocean.

-I have written extensively about the process and noted a few fascinating characteristics of the grunion, so if you would like more information, please click on the link provided below.
+I have written extensively about the process and noted a few fascinating characteristics of the grunion, so please click on the link provided below if you would like more information.

 –>Grunion Run 2020 Schedule<–